*Ed. note: Cardplayer Lifestyle would like to thank Potter & Potter Auctions for contributing this post, written by Larry “TheBadJoker” Lubliner.

 Poker magazines are filled with strategy, profiles, hand evaluations, tournament results, and news.
 This is as it should be.
 After all, they are dedicated to the game of poker, and its players.
 There is, however, another area that has gone unexplored in the literature of the game.

-Poker is a lifestyle and, as such, there are collectibles, antiques, and decorative objects that relate to it.
+Poker is a lifestyle and, as such, there are collectables, antiques, and decorative objects that relate to it.
 There are rare decks of playing cards, photographs, cheating devices, books, vintage posters, prints, and poker chips, all sought after by eager collectors.
 For new entrants to the hobby, collecting poker chips are a good point of entry.

 History of Poker Chips